Sakthivel812005/A-CRM-Application-to-Manage-the-Services-offered-by-an-Institution/README.md

-welcome to everyone this is our project github repo our project name is A CRM APPLICATION TOMANAGE THE SERVICES OFFERED BY AN INSTITUTION our team contain 4 members team leader is V.MOHAN
+welcome to everyone this is our project github report our project name is A CRM APPLICATION TOMANAGE THE SERVICES OFFERED BY AN INSTITUTION our team contain 4 members team leader is V.MOHAN